carineang/tp/docs/DeveloperGuide.md

 **Actor**: `User`

-**Use Case**: `UC02 - Finding a particular contact by name`
+**Use Case**: `UC02 - Adding client contacts`

-**Guarantees**: `If MSS reaches step 2, the contact will return a list of contacts whose names contain the keyword the user entered`
+**Guarantees**: `If MSS reaches step 3, the client contact is successfully added to Notarius.`

 **MSS**:
-1. User enters the keyword that the person’s name contains.
-2. Notarius shows the corresponding results.
+1. User opens the application and requests to add a client contact.
+2. User enters the `add` command with all required fields (e.g., name, phone number, email, and address).
+3. Notarius adds the client contact and confirms the addition.

    Use case ends.

 **Extensions**:

+* 2a.
+User omits one or more required fields in the command.
+  * 2a1.
+Notarius alerts the user about the missing fields.
+  * 2a2.
+User retypes the command with all required fields.
+  * Use case resumes from step 3.

+* 2b.
+User enters a contact with a phone number that already exists in the system.
-* 1a.
-Notarius uncovers that the user wrote an empty input.
+  * 2b1.
+Notarius alerts the user that a duplicate contact exists.
+  * 2b2.
+User may choose to modify the phone number or cancel the action.
+  * Use case resumes from step 3 if the user modifies and resubmits the command.

+* 2c.
+User enters an invalid phone number or email format.
-  * 1a1.
-Notarius alerts the user of the error.
+  * 2c1.
+Notarius alerts the user about the incorrect format.
-  * 1a2.
-User retypes the command.
+  * 2c2.
+User retypes the command with valid formats.
-  * Steps 1a-1b are repeated until the user input is not empty.
+  * Use case resumes from step 3.

+* 2d.
+User adds optional fields (e.g., tags or notes).
+  * 2d1.
+Notarius includes those fields in the newly created contact.
-  * Use case resumes from step 2.
+  * Use case resumes from step 3.